platonai/PulsarRPA/README.md

     cd pulsar && mvn
 ## Start the server
     bin/pulsar
-## Use an interactive Web console
-Open [http://localhost:8082](http://localhost:8082) in your browser to play with Web SQL
 ## Execute a single Web SQL
-    bin/pulsar sql -sql "the-sql-you-want-to-execute" For example:
+    bin/pulsar sql -sql "sql-to-execute"
+For example:

     bin/pulsar sql -sql "SELECT DOM_TEXT(DOM) AS TITLE, DOM_ABS_HREF(DOM) AS LINK FROM LOAD_AND_SELECT('https://en.wikipedia.org/wiki/Topology', '.references a.external')"
 ## Use an interactive console
     bin/pulsar sql
+## Use an interactive Web console
+Open [http://localhost:8082](http://localhost:8082) in your browser to play with Web SQL

 ## Use advanced BI
 Download Metabase Web SQL edition [Metabase](https://github.com/platonai/metabase)

+    -- testing
     java -jar metabase.jar

 # Web mining APIs
-Pulsar is also a production ready Web crawler, you can crawl large web sites from seeds, using Nutch style.

 Pulsar is highly modularized so it also can be used as a library and be embedded within other projects.

 Pulsar supports selenium so you can do web scraping using selenium's native api.